Menna Shalabi

-Menna Shalaby (منة شلبي; 24 July 1982) is an Egyptian actress.
+Menna Shalaby (منه شلبى; 24 July 1982) is an Egyptian actress.
 She is featured in numerous film and TV productions.

 Among her ventures, the television series Every Week Has a Friday, which earned her a nomination for an International Emmy Award, making Shalaby the first Egyptian nominee.

 Early life

 Menna Shalabi was born in Giza, to an artistic family.
 Her mother is actress Zizi Mustafa, her father is businessman Hesham Shalaby, and her aunt is media personality Poussy Shalabi.
 She began her acting career in 2000 when she was discovered by actress Samiha Ayoub, who introduced her in the series Salma Ya Salama.
 Before that, she appeared in television programs and children's puzzles.